I’ve known about the power of newsletters since I was 10.

 My mum had a newsletter that went out a few times a year to our customer list.
 The point of the newsletter was to sell wine.

 I grew up on a 4.5-acre vineyard and winery that my parents started from an alfalfa field and some imported baby vines.
 My dad was the winemaker and my mum was the vineyard and business manager.
 And my brother and I were the official wine taster.
 (Only sort of kidding!)

 This newsletter usually had a story about the winery, a recipe, tasting notes from the latest releases, and an order form.

 We stuffed the envelopes, put on the stamps, and mailed the newsletters with fingers crossed.
 It worked.
 Envelopes came backfilled with order forms and checks.
 Some people ordered a single case while others order 5-10 cases.
 We had customers with a wide range of disposable income.

 My mum was busy AF.

-She was running the business-side of a winery.
+She was running the business side of a winery.
 She was also managing the vineyard, the kids, the house, and making dinner every night.
-Did I mention she did manual labour in the vineyard for 6-7 hours per day?
+Did I mention she did manual labor in the vineyard for 6-7 hours per day?

 Despite all that, she still put out those newsletters.